offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 FreeCAD/Spreadsheet Workbench/Expressions_TOPIC
 ```

-Constraints can be named by either ...
+Constraints_FC can be named by either ...

-* right-clicking on them in the Constraints pane and selecting Rename (shortcut key F2).
+* right-clicking on them in the Constraints_FC pane and selecting Rename (shortcut key F2).
-* double-clicking the constraint in the viewport and assigning a name, but this only works if the constraint accepts a value.
+* double-clicking the constraint_FC in the viewport and assigning a name, but this only works if the constraint_FC accepts a value.

 ![FreeCAD sketcher workbench constraint name and value dialog](freecad_sketcher_constraint_name_and_value_dialog.png)

-Constraints can also reference and calculate their values via expressions.
-The formula button (inside the value textbox, to its right) opens an Expression Editor window that allows entering an expression instead of a constant, similar to inserting a formula in a cell for a spreadsheet.
+Constraints_FC can also reference and calculate their values via expressions.
+The formula button (inside the value textbox, to its right) opens an Expression Editor window that allows entering an expression instead of a constant, similar to inserting a formula in a cell for a spreadsheet_FC.

 ![FreeCAD sketcher workbench expression editor dialog](freecad_sketcher_expression_editor_dialog.png)

-The expression can access data in the sketch (e.g., other constraints) as well as outside the sketch (e.g., alias in a spreadsheet or field in a VarSet).
-In the example, the constraint is copying the value of another constraint and multiplying it by 2.
+The expression can access data in the sketch_FC (e.g., other constraints_FC) as well as outside the sketch_FC (e.g., alias in a spreadsheet_FC or field in a VarSet).
+In the example, the constraint_FC is copying the value of another constraint_FC and multiplying it by 2.

 `{ref} self`